mahsankhaan/cloud-pak-for-applications/README.md

    ![Screen capture of Webhook Settings page for creating the `w2-user` webhook](images/s11.png)

 1. Check, Tekton and GitHub are successfully connected by opening your micro and admin repositories.
-Go to micro-admin repository, from there select __Webhooks__ on left menu and if pipeline is connected properly then there must be a link on right `http://w1-admin-6zmvc.kabanero..` (you may have different link) .
-Kindly follow the same procedure for micro-user repository.
+Go to __micro-admin__ repository,under __settings__ select __Webhooks__ on left menu and if pipeline is connected properly then there must be a link on right `http://w1-admin-6zmvc.kabanero..` (you may have different link) .
+Kindly follow the same procedure for __micro-user__ repository.

    ![Screen capture of Webhooks section of GitHub](images/s8.png)